robstave/Meowcards/cards/rest/rest.md

 ### Front
 What is the primary advantage of using HATEOAS in REST APIs?

-A) Better performance
+- A. Better performance
-B) Reduced API documentation needs
+- B. Reduced API documentation needs
-C) Dynamic discoverability and evolvability
+- C. Dynamic discoverability and evolvability
-D) Smaller response payloads
+- D. Smaller response payloads

 ### Back
 **Correct Answer**: C